ColdTrick/socialink/README.txt

 - If The Wire to network, prevent twitter deadloops
 - Share content on social networks
 - check walled garden in no linked account

+== 4.
+WordPress ==
+In order to use the WordPress connection you need the OAuth Provider (http://wordpress.org/extend/plugins/oauth-provider/) WordPress plugin installed.

+For now the WordPress connection is experimental